 - You knew it was a marijuana plant.

-- IS eligible for an Deferred Entry of Judgment sentence,
+- This offense is eligible for an Deferred Entry of Judgment sentence.

 - If you grow for personal use, you may be eligible for a diversion sentence under Penal Code 1000, if there is no evidence of intent to sell.

-- Under Proposition 36: When a defendant is convicted of a “nonviolent drug possession offense,” the court must suspend the imposition of the sentence, grant probation, and require the defendant to participate in and complete a court-approved drug treatment program as a condition of probation.
+This offense is not eligibe under Proposition 36.
+Under proposition 36 when a defendant is convicted of a “nonviolent drug possession offense,” the court must suspend the imposition of the sentence, grant probation, and require the defendant to participate in and complete a court-approved drug treatment program as a condition of probation.

 If you have been charged with marijuana cultivation and you need an attorney please contact the Aizman Law Firm for a free consultation at 818-351-9555.